FROM THE BESTSELLING AUTHOR OF EAST AND MADE IN INDIA

-Meera Sodha reveals a whole new side of Indian food that is fresh, delicious and quick to make at home.
-These vegetable-based recipes offer up a treasure trove of flavours, a must-have whether you're vegetarian or simply want to make mouthwatering, feel-good food.
+Guardian columnist Meera Sodha reveals a whole new side of Indian food that's fresh, delicious, meat-free and quick to make at home.

 'The tastiest, liveliest, spice-infused fare this side of the Sabamarti river' Guardian